 1. Choose your time of day wisely

-This is a bit of a no-brainer, but needs to be said.
+This is a bit of a no-brainer but it needs to be said.
 Going to the park and outdoor activities are best suited to early mornings and later in the afternoon.
 Find playgrounds and parks that have good shade from trees and shade cloths and call it quits early.
-Only seasoned pros can handle the heat for hours on end without having an anxiety attack and/or melt down.
+Only seasoned pros can handle the heat for hours on end without having an anxiety attack and/or meltdown.

 2. Don’t expect to be able to walk everywhere

-Perhaps, in London, Perth or Toronto you prided yourself on being one of those mums who power-walked around the city all day with the kids happily perched in the pram.
+Perhaps in London, Perth, or Toronto, you prided yourself on being one of those mums who power-walked around the city all day with the kids happily perched in the pram.
 You’d spend your days outside, walking from home to the supermarket, to the playground, to the cafe, then home again.
 Not here.
 Spend your days walking in the heat and you end up sweaty, irritated and exhausted.
-Thankfully in Singapore we’re serviced by amazing public transport and taxis are relatively cheap, so jump on a bus for a couple of stops to give yourself a zap of air conditioning, or opt to travel one way to the supermarket via MRT or taxi.
-Believe it or not, prior to April 2017, you needed to fold your pram to ride on a bus, so we consider ourselves super lucky that we can continue our journeys so seamlessly now!
+Thankfully in Singapore we’re serviced by amazing public transport, so jump on a bus for a couple of stops to give yourself a zap of air conditioning, or opt to travel one way to the supermarket via MRT or taxi.

 3. Embrace the indoor play centre

 We’ll admit, it was a difficult transition to the indoor play centre.
 The cost, the sanitary requirements (how many times did it take before we remembered to bring everyone’s socks?), the sterility, the rules about ‘outside food’ (insert eye roll here).
 Just embrace it.
 Go with the idea that once every so often, an activity indoors at a play centre is a cool change.
 Find a play centre that suits your needs (and budget) and make it your happy place.